abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

             \hline
               \code{EndInitialPropagation()} &  After the initial propagation.\\
             \hline
               \code{AcceptSolution()} &  This method is called when a solution is found.
-It asserts of the solution is valid.
-A value of \code{false} indicate that the solution should be discarded.\\
+It asserts if the solution is valid.
+A value of \code{false} indicates that the solution should be discarded.\\
             \hline
               \code{AtSolution()} &  This method is called when a valid solution is found.
-If the return value is \code{true}, then search will resume after.
+If the return value is \code{true}, then search will resume.
 If the result is \code{false}, then search will stop there.\\
             \hline
               \code{NoMoreSolutions()} &  When the search tree has been visited.\\
             \hline